DavidJPOS/Masterclass-A-software-engineers-walk-through-implementing-algorithms-in-Cpp/README.md

 James Giller is a software engineer for Land Rover Jaguar and is currently working on implementing sensor fusion algorithms for use in autonomous driving vehicles.
 He holds an undergraduate degree in computer science from UCC, an MEng in robotics from Osaka University, Japan, and, before joining JLR, he worked extensively in software engineering for robotics.

-After the talk you will be able to implement a simple Kalman filter in C++ and use if from R.

 ## Before the event

-## Code

-Code will be avaraible
+You will be able to find an R studio cloud instance with the code and packages installed for the talk [here](https://rstudio.cloud/project/1471581).
+If this is your first time using R studio cloud, you may need to create an account.
+The file `Talk_code_Kalman_fitler.r` contains the code for the talk.
+After the talk, all the code will be available here.

+After the talk you will be able to implement a simple Kalman filter in C++ and use if from R for estimate position from sensor data.

 ## Tutorials and useful links for R and C++